arpastrana/jax_fdm/README.md

 ## Quick example

-Say the goal is to compute the form of an arch that minimizes the total Maxwell load path of an arch subjected to vertical point loads, while constraining the length of its segments between 0.75 and 1.
+Say the goal is to compute the form of an arch subjected to vertical point loads that minimizes its total Maxwell's load path, while constraining the length of its segments between 0.75 and 1.
 We solve this inverse form-finding problem with the SLSQP optimization algorithm.

 ```python